...

 The father in this case, In the Interest of R.D., A Minor Child, had a $5,000 per month child support obligation.
 The couple had four children together.
 Since the time of the divorce, one of the children has “aged out” of child support.
 This means that he turned eighteen or graduated from high school- whichever occurred later in time.
 Additionally, one of the children moved in with Dad.
 This makes the dad the primary conservator of one of the children.

-The standard that the Texas appellate court must use when determining whether a modification case should be allowed is if a material and substantial change in circumstances is observed.
-The court here points out that just because the amount of child support you should be paying is not contained in that order, you are still obligated to pay child support.
+Texas appellate courts must determine whether a material and substantial change in circumstances exists before allowing a child support modification.
+The court also makes clear that even if the exact amount of support is not listed in the order, you still remain obligated to pay child support.

 Why is this?
-The guidelines in the Texas Family Code establish that a percentage of the noncustodial parent’s income should be paid monthly for child support purposes.
-The more a parent makes the more is paid in child support.
-Likewise, the more children before the court the more is paid in child support.
+The Texas Family Code guidelines base child support on a percentage of the noncustodial parent’s income.
+When income increases, support payments increase as well.
+Likewise, support obligations rise when more children are involved in the case.
 When income goes up the amount of child support should go up, right?
 Or, if the number of children in the household decreases, as in this situation, the child support obligation should go down automatically.

 However, the best interests of the child standard come into play and make it so a court must perform an analysis prior to reducing the child support.
 Courts across Texas have ruled that a court may consider the child support guidelines to determine when a material or substantial change in circumstances has occurred.
 What this tells us is that a judge can consider the Texas child support guidelines, the individual circumstances of the case before them as well as the experience of the judge.